eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/sparql-scripts/index.md

 ---
+title: "cmemc: SPARQL Scripts"
 icon: material/semantic-web
 tags:
   - Automate
   - SPARQL
   - cmemc
 ---
-# SPARQL Scripts with cmemc
+# SPARQL Scripts

 By prepending a [Shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line to a SPARQL query file and making this file executable, the query file can be treated as an executable script.
 As an example, here is a simple text file with a generic SPARQL query which counts all triples in all graphs and outputs an ordered list: